Department of Civil and Environmental Engineering

 www.cmu.edu/cee

 The role of civil and environmental engineers, in the broadest sense, is to apply science and technology to develop sustainable solutions to meet society's needs.
-Civil engineers plan, design, construct, operate, and maintain infrastructure used daily by the public and industry, such as buildings, transportation networks, water systems, and energy distribution systems.
+Civil and environmental engineers plan, design, construct, operate, and maintain infrastructure used daily by the public and industry, such as buildings, transportation networks, water systems, and energy distribution systems.
 Civil and environmental engineers are at the forefront of technological developments to address the biggest societal challenges.
 They work to protect public health and the environment.
 Today's civil and environmental engineers are also called upon by government and industry to provide leadership on complex technical and societal issues such as demands for infrastructure improvement, remediation of former industrial sites for reuse, renewable energy, climate change adaptation, provision of safe drinking water, smart transportation systems, and sustainable development.

 The department offers undergraduate degree programs leading to a B.S. in Civil Engineering or a B.S. in Environmental Engineering.
 The B.S. in Civil Engineering provides a broad exposure to the field and its sub-disciplines, including environmental engineering.
 The B.S. in Environmental Engineering offers the opportunity to focus primarily on environmental sciences and engineering.
 The two programs share a number of common courses.